 - Consists mainly of semi-improved grassland

-- Represents 11 per cent of the city’s neutral grassland / marsh resource
+- Represents 11 per cent of the city’s neutral grassland/marsh resource

 - Supports a population of skylark

 - Supports a number of sports facilities including football, tennis, cricket, bowls and a golf course.
+You can find out more information about the facilities here

 South Common is situated in the area of Cross O’Cliff Hill and Canwick Road.
 It: